-Article 19(1)(a) and Article 19(1)(b) can only be validly restricted, if the purpose of the law falls within the eight grounds, namely "the sovereignty and integrity of India, the security of the State, friendly relations with foreign States, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offence".
+&lt;sup>38 Article 19(1)(a) and Article 19(1)(b) can only be validly restricted, if the purpose of the law falls within the eight grounds, namely "the sovereignty and integrity of India, the security of the State, friendly relations with foreign States, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offence."

-39 It is relevant to note why Article 19(1)(b) is not dealt separately.
+&lt;sup>39 It is relevant to note why Article 19(1)(b) is not dealt separately.
 First, Article 19(1)(b) has largely similar grounds for restriction as Article 19(1)(a), including 'public order' and 'sovereignty and integrity.'
 Second, its use is a subset of Article 19(1)(a).
 This is because the right to protest (Article 19(1)(b)) is a 'form' of freedom of speech, autonomically bringing it in the fold of Article 19(1)(a).
-Consequently, judicial decisions typically club these rights when referring to them.
-Hence, Article 19(1)(b) is not dealt with separately and is implicit in the examination of Article 19(1)(a).
+Consequently, judicial decisions typically club order', one of the eight grounds in Article 19(2) should be interpreted.
+The rationale was that, regardless of whether the restrictions are reasonable or not, the burden exists on the State to prove that the restriction is only on the grounds mentioned in Article 19(2).
+Therefore, the burden of the reasonability of restrictions is distinct from the burden to prove whether the restrictions are grounded in the exception clauses or not, which is a requirement independently.